nextflow-io/training/docs/basic_training/operators.md

 ### `join()`

 The `join` operator creates a channel that joins together the items emitted by two channels with a matching key.
 The key is defined, by default, as the first element in each item emitted.
+In the output, items from the 'left' channel always precede the corresponding items from the 'right' channel.

 ```groovy linenums="1"
 left = Channel.of(['X', 1], ['Y', 2], ['Z', 3], ['P', 7])